Skip to content

 Krux has the capability to print all QR codes it generates, including those for mnemonics, xpubs, wallet backups, and signed PSBTs, using a locally-connected thermal printer via its serial port.

 Many TTL serial thermal printers may be compatible, but currently, the Goojprt QR203 has the best support (except this printer only supports ASCII or Chinese characters, non-ASCII characters will be printed as Chinese).
 The Adafruit printer starter pack can also be a convenient option to get started, as it includes all the necessary components for printing (except the conversion cable).
-To ensure proper functionality, enable the printer driver in the Krux settings, set the Tx pin and baud rate value to either 19200 or 9600 (depends on the printer), as explained in this Adafruit printer tutorial.
+To ensure proper functionality, enable the printer driver in settings, set the Tx pin and baud rate value to either 19200 or 9600 (depends on the printer), as explained in this Adafruit printer tutorial.
 You will need to connect the device's Tx to the printer's Rx and device's ground to the printer's ground, do not connect any other pins because a wrong connection may damage your device.
 The printer requires a dedicated power supply, typically with an output of 5 to 9V (or 12V) and capable of supplying at least 2A.
 For more information, see this discussion.

-(Optional) Conversion Cable for Thermal Printer
+Conversion Cable

 To connect the printer to M5StickV, Amigo or Cube, you will need a grove conversion cable with a 4-pin male Grove connector on one end (to connect to the device) and 4-pin male jumpers on the other end (to connect to the printer).
 Check your device and printer model connection first, Yahboom comes with PH2.0 4Pin female connector; Dock and Bit doesn't have a connector; WonderMV comes with Molex 51004 4-pin connector (used with smart servo).
 For a more reliable connection, it is recommended to cut and solder the wires of your custom cables instead of using jumpers.
 Here we have a description of some inter-integrated circuit (I2C) connector standards.